sdfgeoff/wasm_minigames/src/swoop_start_sequence/index.md

 ![A really big letter B](letter_b.png)

 Not so bad - and there shouldn't need to be any text that large!
+And you do realize that on the character sheet each character is only 16 pixels tall?

 So now we need to get it into the engine.
 We've done this before with the ship sprite, so I won't go into depth here.
 The fun part is the